tykrzyz/bookmarks-server/README.md

 Start nodemon for the application `npm run dev`

-Run the tests `npm test`
+Run the tests in watch mode `npm test`

 ## Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's main branch.
+When your new project is ready for deployment, add a new heroku application with `heroku create`.
+This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.